 It’s based around selling products that are inspired by the planet, and they take their aesthetic cues from the colors, contours and textures that appear in all corners of nature.

-Packed with everything from small home accent pieces to big-ticket furniture items, Amara carries a wide variety of homewares that rivals West Elm’s selections.
+Packed with everything from small home accent pieces to big-ticket furniture items, Amara offers a wide variety of homewares that rivals West Elm’s selections.

-Amara carries many of the biggest furniture brands, including some of the fashion brands that have moved into the houseware space like Calvin Klein, Ralph Lauren and UGG, among others.
+Amara carries many of the biggest furniture brands, including some of the fashion brands that have moved into the home goods space like Calvin Klein, Ralph Lauren and UGG, among others.

-Though it sounds like the future address of William and Kate, One King’s Lane is in fact one of the favorite furniture stores of a different kind of royalty: trendy interior designers.
+But One Kings Lane is in fact one of the favorite furniture stores of a different kind of royalty — trendy interior designers.

 In addition to great taste, they offer a “Design Your Own” furniture option that lets you customize existing pieces, putting a unique spin on some already creative designs.